sammarich/part-validator/README.md

 # part-validator
-Created for CSG use
+Created for CSG use.
-Built with help from ChatGPT
+Built with help from ChatGPT.
-Project by Sam & Mike Marich
+Project by Sam & Mike Marich.